 Jurgen Klinsmann took only 18 months to become a legend at White Hart Lane.
-Few will forget the impact the German star made in 1994-95 when he scored 29 goals in that campaign as we overcame the mid-season departure of Ossie Ardiles to finish seventh in the Premiership and reach the semi-finals of The FA Cup under Gerry Francis.
+Few will forget the impact the German star made in 1994-95 when he scored 29 goals in that campaign as we overcame the mid-season departure of Ossie Ardiles to finish seventh in the Premiership and reach the semi-finals of the FA Cup under Gerry Francis.

-On a personal level, Klinsmann totally overturned the English public's perception of him being a 'diver' and departed a hero after a season when he headed for Bayern Munich, with the coveted Football Writers' Player of the Year Award for good measure.
+him being a 'diver' and departed a hero after a season when he headed for Bayern Munich, with the coveted Football Writers' Player of the Year Award for good measure.

-Chairman Sir Alan Sugar initially sold the Club to Klinsmann, who recalled: ""I had the choice of three clubs but met Alan Sugar in Monte Carlo and just liked the way he approached me.
+Chairman Sir Alan Sugar initially sold the club to Klinsmann, who recalled: "I had the choice of three clubs but met Alan Sugar in Monte Carlo and just liked the way he approached me.

 "As a little boy I watched a lot of English football on television and loved the atmosphere, so I took a decision to try something new and ended up in London.
 I soon learned how much Spurs meant and was very proud to be part of it."